 Appendix: Tips for Successful Upload

 You can start by logging into your Skycatch account at app.skycatch.com and click on the Upload Photos button in the upper right hand corner of the screen.

 The Uploader will now open as a new tab in your browser, and looks like this:

-1. Drag your images directly into the grey box.
-You can select individual images or a folder of images.
+1. You can select individual images or a folder of images to add.
+Drag your images directly into the box, or browse through your computer for the files.
 The images will go through a validation check once they've been added.

 Note: Currently only geotagged images in JPG format are supported.

 Note: You can only upload one set of images at a time.